cstuder/secrethubwarden/README.md

 bw get item <query>
 ```

 The Bitwarden CLI `get` command can only return a single result.
-If your query would return multiple results, it will return an error.
+If your query would return multiple results, it will generate an error.

 The alternative is to use the `bw list items --search <query>` command for searching multiple items.